wso2/docs-choreo-dev/en/docs/graphql-api.md

 Explore how you can easily design, develop, and manage GraphQL APIs in Choreo to implement your business API strategy.

 !!! tip
     GraphQL API is currently available in Choreo as a preview feature.
-To enable it, see [Preview Features](references/preview-features.md).
+For instructions to enable it, see [Preview Features](references/preview-features.md).

 ## What is a GraphQL API?